 - 1. That the above recitations are true and correct. - 2.
 That the City Council authorizes the City Engineer to establish a project list for Local Streets and Roads Funding Program Road Maintenance and Rehabilitation Account FY 2022/23 revenues and designating the 2022 Annual Street Maintenance and Repair Project, as identified in the City's FY 2021/22 Capital Improvement Program list, to receive the SB 1 funding.
 It is anticipated that the designated project will rehabilitate the pavement on portions of Lomas Santa Fe Drive and several residential streets including San Mario from Santa Sabina to Santa Petra, Glencrest Drive from Dell Street to Glencrest Place and Marview Drive from Ford Avenue to the end of the cul-de-sac.
-It is also anticipated that the designated useful life of approximately 15 years. - 3.
+It is also anticipated that the designated project is estimated to be completed by May 2023 and will have an estimated useful life of approximately 15 years. - 3.
 That the City Council authorizes the City Engineer to submit the project list to the California Transportation Commission for the 2022/23 Local Streets and Roads Funding Program using funds from the Road Maintenance and Rehabilitation Account.